jacoblloydedu/Toris/README.md

 # *Toris*
-A modernized to-do android application that organizes long-term goals into presently attainable subgoals
+A modernized to-do android application that organizes long-term goals into presently attainable subgoals.

 # Take A Look!
 <details> <summary><h2>What Problems Does Toris Address?</h2></summary>